-Our support staff work with individuals and groups of pupils, directed by class teachers so that pupils are offered a range of opportunities to develop their skills, knowledge and understanding in all areas of the curriculum.
+Our support staff work, including Nursery Nurses, Teaching Assistants and Higher Level Teaching Assistants work with individuals and groups of children, directed by class teachers so that children are offered a range of opportunities to develop their skills, knowledge and understanding in all areas of the curriculum.
 Support staff are also trained to deliver 1:1 interventions, Speech and Language Therapy and Pastoral support through Nurture groups.